AntSegalini/CFD_WindEnergy_course_UU/README.md

         z_v         1x64                       512  double

 The 3D arrays for the velocity components (u,v,w) in the (x,y,z) directions and the pressure are arranged so that the first index is for the Z dimension, the second index for the Y dimension and the third index is for the X dimension.
 Since the variables are defined in a staggered grid, the grid coordinates are also provided.
 For instance, for the axial velocity u, the X dimension is discretized by x_u, the Y dimension is discretized by y_u and so forth.
-The user is reminded that u,v,w and p might have different size since they are defined at different grid points
+The user is reminded that u,v,w and p might have different sizes since they are defined at different grid points